appieschot/hugo-casper-two/README.md

 # Casper Two

-[Casper Two](https://github.com/eueung/hugo-casper-two) is a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
+Be aware that this is a customized fork of [Casper Two](https://github.com/eueung/hugo-casper-two) is a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
 While a legacy version (v1.x) has [already been ported](https://github.com/vjeantet/hugo-theme-casper) to Hugo years ago, it is incompatible with the recent 2.x version.

-So I ended up porting this new Casper version.
+I choose to fork the site and implemented improvements to support webp images and take advantage of the Hugo version 0.62.

 ![Screenshot](https://raw.githubusercontent.com/eueung/hugo-casper-two/master/images/screenshot.png)